wispproject/graphics/README.md

 # graphics

-This repository can be used to store project graphics centrally.
+This repository can be used to store and organize Wisp, images, artwort, logos etc..
 Create folders and subfolders as appropriate!